stormchaserroleplaying/stormchaserRPG/Spells/2/Conjuration/index.md

 *Birds without number cloud the skies and descend.*

 Affix upon your brow a crown of twigs and feathers.
-A large flock of birds is summoned that swarm an area in a 300-foot radius of you.
+A large flock of birds is summoned that swarm an area centered on you in a 300-foot radius.
 The area within the flock is considered heavily obscured and difficult terrain.
 All creatures inside the flock is considered [deafened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Deafened/) as sound is drowned by their chirping.

 These birds swarm until somehow killed en masse, dispelled, or the crown is removed from your head.